PodYapolskiy/tlc-trip-record-data/scripts/stage02/readme.md

 - drop-off hour

 The table allows to see correlation between price and time during the day at which the trip happened.
-### Create table with pick-up and drop-off locations and average price

-[`q6.py`](q6.py) script creates a table with average price for certain pick-up and drop-off locations, as well as year and month.

 ## Add queries to dashboard